-Also, think over what has formed your experience, accomplishments, and shaped your goals?
-To get started, first identify a few defining career moments.
+Also, think over what has formed your experience and accomplishments and shaped your goals.
+To get started, first, identify a few defining career moments.
 Then you can describe your strengths and experiences that prepared you.

 Essay Two: Leadership in Business

 This Emory MBA application essay is a behavioral question.
-The clue is that you are asked to provide an example.
+The clue is that you are asked to provide a specific example.
 Therefore, the question is about how you think, act, and behave.
-The best predictor of your future behavior is your past.
-So, this question seeks to know how the past has shaped your development as a leader.
+The Emory admissions team knows that your past is the best predictor of future behavior.
+Therefore, this question asks about a past leadership example.

-Use a specific leadership story and make sure you provide detail.
+For example, use a specific leadership story and make sure you provide detail.
 A great strategy is to use the STAR framework.
 First, start with the situation.
 Then, explain the task in front of you.
 Finally, describe the actions you took and the result.
 Also, think about the lessons you learned.
-A recent example of a time that you used these skills is most convincing.
+Remember that a recent leadership example is the most convincing.

-Last year, the video essay was a choice of several options.
-And, those questions focused on Goizueta core values, personal stories, and your passions.
-Therefore, as you prepare for this video essay, make sure you are familiar with Goizueta’s core values: Courage, Integrity, Accountability, Rigor, Diversity, Team, Community.
+In past years the video essay focused on Goizueta’s core values, personal stories, and your passions.
+Therefore, make sure you are familiar with Goizueta’s core values: Courage, Integrity, Accountability, Rigor, Diversity, Team, and Community.